 September 25, 2014

-The Commission and the National Marine Fisheries Service (NMFS) hosted a Congressional briefing on the impacts of sound on marine mammals.
+The Commission and NMFS hosted a Congressional briefing on the impacts of sound on marine mammals.
 The purpose of the briefing was to provide an overview of the science and policy issues associated with sound impacts on marine mammals and their environment, with a particular emphasis on shipping.
 Learn more.

 Briefing on Marine Mammal Health and Stranding